We have community pre-schools in Bitterne Park and St. Denys and are managed by a voluntary parent management committee.

 We believe that children flourish best in an environment that is rich in encouragement and positive attitudes.
 We achieve this through high expectations of the children, by discussing behaviour and being consistent and fair when working with the children.
 We have clear simple rules known as Spot’s Rules, which are displayed in our settings.

-At Bitterne Park we regularly access Riverside Park on our Park Adventures.
+Bitterne Park regularly access Riverside Park, known as Park Adventures.

-At St. Denys we access a green space, known as Explorers.
+St. Denys access a green space, known as Explorers